-CDF is currently raising funds for recovery efforts due to Hurricane Sandy.
+CDF is currently raising funds for recovery efforts due to Typhoon Haiyan.
 Please make your donations below.

 The Cooperative Development Foundation has a history accepting donations and sending funds and making grants to assist in the recovery of cooperatives and their members struck by natural disaster.
-From the floods in North Dakota and Mozambique in the 1990s to the Asian Tsunami, Hurricane Katrina, and the Haiti earthquake more recently, CDF has collected and given more than $530,000 in emergency funds for 14 disasters:
+From the floods in North Dakota and Mozambique in the 1990s to the Asian Tsunami, Hurricanes Katrina and Sandy, and the Haiti earthquake more recently, CDF has collected and given more than $530,000 in emergency funds for 15 disasters:

 - 2011 – $76,286 for Hurricane Irene